eXpl0it3r/streamdeck-clockify/README.md

   - If you have clients assigned to your project, make sure they're configured in the Stream Deck
 - Why am I not seeing the running timer on my button?
   - Make sure you haven't set a title, as this will override any other content
   - Make sure the API Key, Workspace name and optional the project and timer name
+- Why are my tags missing on the timer?
+  - Make sure the tags have been created through the web app, as the plugin doesn't create them
+  - Make sure the tag names match and tags with commas (WHY!?!) are escape with a backslash, e.g. `tag1,tag\,2,tag3`
 - Why does the timer always start with a negative number?
   - This can happen when your local computer time isn't in sync with the Clockify server time
-  - Make sure you synchronize your clock with a time server
+  - Make sure you synchronize your clock with a time-server
 - Why does it always take some seconds to show the timer running?
   - Due to API rate limits, there's some magical caching going on, leading to certain delays
 - Why can't I select my Workspace and Project in a dropdown menu?